top of page

 • 1 min read

-In my opinion a pitchers velo consistency is closely tied to strength.
-Strength not only drives repeatable mechanics, but both work capacity (velo inning to inning), and recovery between outings.
-When guys lack the leg and upper back strength to decelerate the shoulder, the rotator cuff bears more of the brunt of each pitch; and thats what leads to fatigue that causes velo drops both within outings, and inconsistency/drops within seasons
+What most are missing is that a pitchers velo consistency is closely tied to strength.
+Strength not only drives repeatable mechanics, but also work capacity (velo inning to inning), and recovery between outings.
+When guys lack the leg and upper back strength to decelerate the shoulder, the rotator cuff bears more of the brunt of each pitch; and thats what leads to fatigue that causes velo drops both within outings, and inconsistency/drops season to season

-For Noah ^ strength gains this past season brought new PR’s (92), but even better, his sit went from and up and down 83-87 range last year, to now 89-91 consistently.
+For Noah ^ strength gains this past season brought new PR’s (92), but even better, his sit went from an up and down 83-87 range last year, to now 89-91 consistently.

 All hard work brings a profit, but mere talk leads only to poverty